Clock Mosque

+The Clock Mosque (Xhamia me Sahat), officially known as the Abdurrahman Pasha Mosque (Xhamia e Abdurrahman Pashës), and historically known as the Old Peqin Mosque (Xhamia e vjetër e Peqinit), is a mosque, located in Peqin, in Elbasan County, Albania.
+Completed in 1666 CE, the mosque was designated as a Cultural Monument of Albania.

+Overview

 It was built in 1666 by Abdi Pasha the Albanian and resembled the Et'hem Bey Mosque in the Albanian capital Tirana.
-The mosque is located in the central square of the old town at the main route between Durres and Elbasan.
+The mosque is located in the central square of the old town at the main route between Durrës and Elbasan.
 Later destroyed by a fire, it was rebuilt in the 1830s by a descendant of Abdi Pasha, Cafer Sadık Pasha.
-Its minaret and its dome were destroyed in 1970 by the communist dictatorship under Enver Hoxha.
+Its minaret and its dome were destroyed in 1970 by the Communist dictatorship under Enver Hoxha, when state atheism was introduced.
 The mosque was reconstructed in 1992.